Large rainbow matchings in edge-colored graphs: Abstract

 \section{Abstract}

-There has been much research on the topic of finding a large rainbow matching (with no two edges having the same color) in a properly edge-colored graph, where a proper edge coloring is a coloring of the edge set such that no same-colored edges are incident.
-Recently, Gao, Ramadurai, Wanless, and Wormald proved that in every proper edge coloring of a graph with $q$ colors where each color appears at least $q+o(q)$ times, there is always a rainbow matching using every color.
-We strengthen this result by simultaneously relaxing two conditions: (i) we lift the condition on the number of colors and allow any finite number of colors and instead, put a weaker condition requiring the maximum degree of the graph to be at most $q$, and (ii) we also relax the proper coloring condition and require that the graph induced by each of the colors have bounded degree.
-This strengthening resolves a natural question inspired by the remarks made by Gao, Ramadurai, Wanless, and Wormald.
+A subgraph of an edge-colored graph is called \emph{rainbow} if all of its edges have distinct colors.
+There has been much research on the topic of finding a large rainbow matching in a properly edge-colored graph, where a proper edge-coloring is a coloring of the edge set such that no same-colored edges are incident.
+Gao, Ramadurai, Wanless, and Wormald proved that in every proper edge-coloring of a graph with $n$ colors where each color appears at least $n+o(n)$ times, there is always a rainbow matching using every color.
+We strengthen this result by simultaneously relaxing three conditions: (i) we lift the condition on the number of colors and allow any finite number of colors and instead, put a weaker condition requiring the maximum degree of the graph to be at most $n$, (ii) we relax the proper coloring condition and require that the graph induced by each of the colors have maximum degree $o(n)$, and (iii) we work in a more general setting of multigraphs allowing edge multiplicities to be $o(n)$.

-As an application of this result, we show that for every proper edge coloring of a graph with $2q+o(q)$ colors where each color appears at least $q$ times, there is always a rainbow matching of size $q$.
-This can be seen as an asymptotic version of a conjecture of Bar\'at, Gy\'arf\'as, and S\'ark\"ozy restricted on simple graphs.
-We also provide a construction showing that having $q+1$ colors is not enough, disproving a conjecture of Aharoni and Berger.
-As a by-product of our techniques, we obtain a new asymptotic version of the Brualdi--Ryser--Stein Conjecture, which is one of the central open questions in combinatorics.
+As an application of this result, we show that for every proper edge-coloring of a graph with $2n+o(n)$ colors where each color appears at least $n$ times, there is always a rainbow matching of size $n$.
+Aharoni and Berger conjectured that $2n+o(n)$ can be replaced by $n+1$ in this statement.
+We dispute this conjecture with an explicit construction.